tcampean/Discord-Bot/README.md

 * *whitelist <discord.Member>

   The member received as parameter will be added to the whitelist.
 If a user is whitelisted, they won't be affected by other commands.
+If no parameter given, every user from the server will be added to the whitelist

+* *rwhitelist <discord.Member>

+  The member received as parameter will be removed from the whitelist.
+The user can now be affected by bot commands.
+If no parameter given, every user from the server will be removed from the whitelist

 * *setmindate <given_date>